niululu/ML-TA-2022S/README.md

 # ML-TA-2022S

-All the datasets required for homework are here.
+All the datasets required for homeworks are here.